OfficeDev/Microsoft-Teams-Samples/samples/tab-app-navigation/nodejs/Readme.md

 ---
 page_type: sample
-description: This sample support types of navigation such as between tabs within the app.
+description: This sample shows the tab navigation feature such as navigation between tabs within the app.
 products:
 - office-teams
 - office